Tips on Staging a Home for a Quick Sale

 4. Create Curb Appeal

-First impressions matter, and since buyers will see the outside of your home before they even enter through the door, it’s a good idea to focus on curb appeal.
+First impressions matter, and boosting your curb appeal is a key way to entice potential buyers before they even enter through the door.
 In fact, the National Association of Realtors reports that 63 percent of homebuyers will drive by your home after viewing it online, so take the time to stage your front yard as thoroughly as you would your living room.
-In addition to making sure your lawn is well manicured, you can add flowers, shrubs and other plants to add color and character to your property.
-Landscaping, after all, can improve a home's value by as much as 5.5 to 12.7 percent, depending on the type (and scope) of landscaping you do.
+In addition to making sure your lawn is well-manicured, you can add flowers, shrubs and other plants to add color and character to your property.
+Landscaping, research shows, can improve a home's value by as much as 5.5 to 12.7 percent, depending on the type (and scope) of landscaping you do.
 All told, a $300,000 home can see anywhere from $16,500 to $38,100 in value appreciation from landscaping alone.

 Some other curb appeal ideas include: